Levine JCC Butterfly Project

 Holocaust Educators Network Offers a 12-day summer seminar for faculty from middle schools, high schools, colleges and universities interested in furthering their knowledge about the Holocaust and other genocides.

 Each workshop requires the assistance of 4-6 volunteers.
 There are a variety of volunteer opportunities available.
-If you would like more information about the volunteer opportunities available, please contact Lori Semel, Butterfly Project Supervisor, at 704.944.6833 or email@example.com.
+If you would like more information about the volunteer opportunities available, please contact Emily Russell, LJCC Butterfly Project Administrator email@example.com.

-The Levine JCC Butterfly Project is able to do its great work because of support from donors like you.
+The Levine JCC Butterfly Project is able to accomplish all it does, including subsidizing the participation of all students, because of support from donors like you.
 We appreciate all donations, large and small, believing that individuals working together to each do their part, can accomplish great things.
 Thank you for your support!
-Please click here to donate to the Levine JCC Butterfly Project.
+Please click here to donate to the Levine JCC Butterfly Project via the main LJCC Donation Page.